 Our stock price is volatile.
-In the twelve-month year ending December 31, 2005, based on closing bid prices on The NASDAQ National Market, our stock price ranged from \$13.41 to \$19.80.
+In the twelve-month period ending June 30, 2006, based on closing bid prices on the NASDAQ National Market, our stock price ranged from \$14.66 to \$22.75.
 We expect our stock price to remain volatile.
 A variety of factors may have a significant effect on the market price of our common stock, including:

-- announcement of results indicating the level of success of the commercial launch and market acceptance of Exubera; - · clinical trial results or product development delays or delays in product approval or launch; - announcements by collaboration partners as to their plans or expectations related to products using our technologies; - announcements or terminations of collaborative relationships by us or our competitors; - fluctuations in our results of operations; - developments in patent or other proprietary rights; - announcements of technological innovations or new therapeutic products that may compete with our approved products or products under development; - · governmental regulation; - litigation brought against us; - · public concern as to the safety of drug formulations developed by us or others; and - · general market conditions.
+- announcement of results indicating the level of success of the commercial launch and market acceptance of Exubera®; - clinical trial results or product development delays or delays in product approval or launch; - announcements by collaboration partners as to their plans or expectations related to products using our technologies; - announcements or terminations of collaborative relationships by us or our competitors; - fluctuations in our results of operations; - developments in patent or other proprietary rights; - announcements of technological innovations or new therapeutic products that may compete with our approved products or products under development; - governmental regulation; - litigation brought against us; - public concern as to the safety of drug formulations developed by us or others; and - general market conditions.